-The British Museum is also known for its very large and popular collection of Egyptian mummies and coffins.
+The British Museum is also known for its very large and popular collection of Egyptian mummies and sarcophagi.
 You can even find animal mummies here.

 The Assyrian collection features relief carvings from the palaces of the Assyrian kings at Nimrud, Khorsabad and Nineveh.
 The enormous winged bulls from the palace of Sargon II are especially impressive.

 The many other departments in the museum include Africa, Oceania, and the Americas; Sudan; Asia; Coins and Medals; Conservation, Documentation and Science; Greek and Roman Antiquities; the Middle East; Portable Antiquities and Treasure; Prehistory and Europe; and Prints and Drawings.

 - Duration: 3 hours 30 minutes